 There is not yet enough information to determine how long the immunity provided by any of the vaccines will last.
 We will know in a few months.

 It is therefore possible that a booster vaccine may be required in the shorter or longer term to provide renewed immunity.

-Like any medication, vaccines can produce side effects, but these do not affect everyone.
+Like all medicines, vaccines can cause side effects, but they do not occur in everyone.

-In rare instances, more severe reactions may also occur.
-The risk of serious or lasting side effects is very low but can never be excluded.
-This applies not just to COVID-19 vaccines, but to any medication, including all vaccines.
+In rare cases, a more severe reaction may also occur.
+The risk of serious or long-lasting side effects is very low, but can never be excluded.
+This applies not only to COVID-19 vaccines, but also to any medicine, including any vaccine.